 - Account Operation: Guardians can operate the account till the girl child reaches the age of 18 years.
 However, after the girl child attains the age of 18 years, she has to operate the SSY account as a mandate.

-- Duration of SSY: The guardians can open the SSY account anytime before the girl child attains turns 10 years.
-The maturity period is 21 years from opening the account or upon her marriage after the age of 18 years.
-However, guardians can deposit the amount only for a period of 15 years and the account shall earn interest till maturity regardless of whether any additional deposits after the period of 15 years.
+- Duration of SSY: The guardians can open the SSY account anytime before the girl child turns 10.
+The maturity period is 21 years from opening the account or upon her marriage after 18 years of age.
+However, guardians can deposit the amount only for a period of 15 years and the account shall earn interest till maturity regardless of any additional deposits after 15 years.

 - Tax Benefits: Investments are exempt from income tax under section 80C of the Income Tax Act